anti-matter/Windows_AFP_Server/README.md

 # Windows AFP Server
-Docs and bug reports for the Windows AFP Server
+Docs and bug reports for the Windows AFP Server.

+See the Wiki for additional information and instructions.

 ![afp_main](https://github.com/anti-matter/Windows_AFP_Server/assets/6510597/63c48cc0-1563-4a92-a4ff-2189d1294989)